rhettdesbutler/movie-api-demo/README.md

 - `sh runners/run.sh`: run in order to deploy infrastructure.
 - `sh runners/destroy.sh`: remove infrastructure listed in the `main.ts` file.
 NOTE: Will remove all related and nested infrastructure.

+NOTE: add your own `terraform.tfvars` folder with access keys in order to deploy projects to AWS.
 ### Running Tests

 Tests still currently need to be added to this repository.